|Guide||♦||8 Triplogs||0 Topics|

 This hike follows what is known as the "Blackjack Trail" (trail #568), to the summit of 7488 foot Maverick Hill.
 Maverick Hill is the highpoint of Arizona's Big Lue Mountains.
-However, if the mountainous area that stretches from the San Francisco River near Clifton, Arizona, to western Grant County, New Mexico is considered to be one continuous range, then the high point is actually Brushy Mountain, New Mexico, at 7620 feet.
+However, if the mountainous area that stretches from the San Francisco River near Clifton, Arizona, to western Grant County, New Mexico, is considered to be one continuous range, then the high point is Brushy Mountain, New Mexico at 7620 feet.
 Peak baggers can decide this one for themselves.

-Continuing on, the trail between the end of the atv portion and the top of the 7025' hill is non existent.
+Continuing, the trail between the end of the ATV portion and the top of the 7025' hill is non-existent.
 Just stay on top of the ridge.

-From the saddle on the south side of 7242', you can pretty much just follow the ridge line straight up to the flat topped summit of Maverick Hill.
+From the saddle on the south side of 7242', you can pretty much follow the ridgeline straight up to the flat-topped summit of Maverick Hill.
 If you can find the trail and the cairns I built, all the better, but the trail soon vanishes among the low grasses near the summit.